linwangidd/2019nCoV_EID/README.md

 (4) Additional code and data requests should be addressed to Lin Wang (lin.wang@pasteur.fr), Xiaoke XU (xuxiaoke@foxmail.com) or Lauren Ancel Meyers (laurenmeyers@austin.utexas.edu)

-Please cite the following record if you would like to use the data and code shared here in your study:
+Please cite the following record if you would like to use these data and code:

-@misc{Pasteur2020_COVID19,
+@misc{Pasteur2020_COVID19,//
-author = { Du Z, Wang L, Chauchemez S, Xu X, Wang X, Cowling BJ, Mayers L }, title  = { Risk for Transportation of 2019 Novel Coronavirus (COVID-19) from Wuhan to Cities in China }, howpublished = { Emerging Infectious Diseases (2020), \url{https://doi.org/10.3201/eid2605.200146} }, year = 2020
+author = { Du Z, Wang L, Chauchemez S, Xu X, Wang X, Cowling BJ, Mayers L },// title  = { Risk for Transportation of 2019 Novel Coronavirus (COVID-19) from Wuhan to Cities in China },// howpublished = { Emerging Infectious Diseases (2020), \url{https://doi.org/10.3201/eid2605.200146} },// year = 2020
 }